LAWRENCE JOHNSON, BIOGRAPHY

 One year later he began lessons with a student of Segovia, John De Rose of Niagara Falls, NY

 At age 20 he moved to Washington, DC where he became associated with many guitarists including Sophocles Papas, who was a lifelong friend of Segovia.
 It was through this connection that he met and auditioned for Segovia and was accepted as a student.
 Thus a dream was fulfilled and he studied with the master guitarist in 1966.

 this period he also studied with such other masters as Oscar

 Lagoya.
 Also in the 1960's and early 1970's he performed many concerts throughout the United States including his New York Town Hall debut.

 In 1968 Lawrence Johnson moved back to his home town of Rochester, NY where he eventually joined the faculties of 3 colleges, Nazareth College of Rochester, Finger Lakes Community College and Roberts Wesleyan College.
 He recently retired from Roberts Wesleyan College where he taught for over 30 years.
 In 1983 Lawrence Johnson began an extensive recording project (15 CDs) on the ELAN and CRG labels of the complete solo guitar works of 19th century Spanish master composer Fernando Sor to critical acclaim.
 He was featured in an extensive interview along with a cover photo in the distinguished British journal "Guitar International" (February 1988).
 He was also Featured in other extensive interviews and articles and photos in the American

 publication "Guitar Player" (September 1989) and "Guitart" (July/September

 2005, American Edition).
 Beside these articles and features he has contributed

-articles and received many other reviews etc. Many of these interviews, articles, reviews etc. can be found on
+articles and received many other reviews etc. Most of these interviews, articles, reviews etc. can be found on